wev1n/algoillustrator/README.md

 - **Algorithm Visualization**: Watch how different sorting algorithms work, step-by-step.
 - **Customizable Data**: Create your own datasets and see how algorithms perform on different data.
-- **Multiple Algorithms**: Choose from a wide range of sorting algorithms such as Bubble Sort, Merge Sort, Quick Sort, and more.
+- **Multiple Algorithms**: Choose from a wide range of algorithms such as Bubble Sort, Binary Search, and Breadth-First Search(BFS).
 - **Real-Time Controls**: Play, pause, or step through the sorting process to observe the behavior at each stage.
-- **Responsive Charts**: Visualizations adjust to screen size, making it accessible on both desktop and mobile.
+- **Responsive Charts**: Visualizations adjust to screen size, making it accessible on both desktop, tablet and mobile.
 - **Speed Control**: Adjust the speed of the visualization to better understand the process.
 - **In-depth Descriptions**: Learn about each algorithm through detailed explanations and time complexity analysis.

-Feel free to suggest or add any other relevant features!

 ---